 Santiago is the capital and economic centre of Chile.
-With its many museums, events, theaters, restaurants, bars and other entertainment and cultural opportunities, it is also the political and cultural center of the country.
+With its many museums, events, theatres, restaurants, bars and other entertainment and cultural opportunities, it is also the political and cultural centre of the country.

 The imposing Andes mountains can be seen from most points in the city.
 These mountains have caused it to develop a considerable smog problem, particularly during the winter months.
 The city outskirts are surrounded by vineyards, and Santiago is within a few hours of both the mountains and the Pacific Ocean.

 It took time to adjust to what this city has to offer, ultimately delivering what I came for, entertainment, culture and scenery.
-I was blessed to wake up to snow covered mountains that so many pictures characterise Santiago.
-Majestic and grand, they are the fundamental important characteristic that make this city great, it is the snow covered tops that contrast against the concrete world that is Santiago.
+I was blessed to wake up to snow-covered mountains that so many pictures characterise Santiago.
+Majestic and grand, they are the fundamental important characteristic that makes this city great, it is the snow-covered tops that contrast against the concrete world that is Santiago.